 If you’re sleeping in a tent, gather up some dead leaves and sprinkle them in a big pile wherever you’re planning to pitch.
 Furthermore, be very picky about the sleeping bag you bring.
 Then more expensive ones aren’t necessarily better.
 However, you should take your time shopping around and find one with ample padding.

-If you’re expecting a lot of nice weather during your camping trip, then you can probably do away with the tent altogether!
-Instead, consider something like these OneMade hammocks.
+If you’re expecting a lot of nice weather during your camping trip, then you can probably do away without the tent altogether!
+Instead, consider sleeping in a hammock.

 Finally, be sure to bring some fun with you.